Early Years

 Mathematicians in the Early Years

-Young children begin to make the link between numerals and quantity, counting and knowing how many items are in a group and learning how to use simple calculation skills in practical, real-life situations.
-Opportunities to explore, practice and build on mathematical learning should be provided outside and inside, in all areas of provision, in child and adult initiated activity, at song time, story time and snack time – all the time.
+Opportunities to explore, practice and build on mathematical learning should be provided outside and inside, in all areas of provision, in child and adult initiated activity, at song time, story time and snack time, in practical real life situations.

 The most valuable resources for mathematical learning are the adults who share children’s excitement as they learn.
 A knowledgeable practitioner creates exciting opportunities for children to practise their skills, offering suggestions and ideas to extend their thinking and broaden and deepen their understanding.